LamininSolutions/mfsql-connector/source/the-connector-framework/connector-content/procedures-and-functions/clr-and-internal-procedures/index.rst

-      spMFSynchronizeValueListItems               Used to synchronize MFValueListItems table with M-Files spMFSynchronizeWorkflow                     Used to synchronize MFWorkflow table with M-Files spMFSynchronizeWorkflowsStates              Used to synchronize MFWorkflowState table with M-Files spMFUpdateClassAndProperties                Used to update class and properties of an object into M-Files spMFUpdateTableInternal                     Used to insert/update object details in MF Class table spMFUpdateClass                             Used to update class metadata table spMFLogError_EMail                          Used to send exception details as email
+      spMFSynchronizeValueListItems               Used to synchronize MFValueListItems table with M-Files spMFSynchronizeWorkflow                     Used to synchronize MFWorkflow table with M-Files spMFSynchronizeWorkflowsStates              Used to synchronize MFWorkflowState table with M-Files spMFUpdateTableInternal                     Used to insert/update object details in MF Class table spMFUpdateClass                             Used to update class metadata table spMFLogError_EMail                          Used to send exception details as email